-Cystic fibrosis (CF) in children is a lifelong condition that requires specialized care to manage its symptoms.
-The specialist physicians with Norton Children’s Pulmonology, affiliated with the UofL School of Medicine, offer high-quality care for children and young adults with CF.
+Cystic fibrosis (CF) is a lifelong condition that requires specialized care to manage its symptoms.
+The Norton Children’s Cystic Fibrosis Program offers high-quality care for children and young adults with CF.

 What Is Cystic Fibrosis?

 CF is a progressive genetic disorder that affects the lungs, pancreas and other organs.
 To have CF, a child must inherit two abnormal CF genes — one from each parent.
 In patients with CF, the amount of water and salt in many areas of the body is unbalanced, which results in cellular surfaces being unable to absorb water.
 This causes thick, sticky mucus to clog tubes, ducts and passageways in many organs.